Posts Tagged Libertarianism

 Taxes are theft!
 Why do you think you can steal from people?

-Even more importantly, institutions strongly influence the pretax income distribution.
+Even more importantly, the pretax income distribution cannot necessarily be thought of as some amoral ‘baseline’ into which the government ‘intervenes’.
 The enforcement of property rights, contracts and the prevention of force, fraud and theft does not avoid significant political decisions.
 For example, implied contracts are an incredibly tricky area of law; so are intellectual and environmental property rights, where the nature of the property itself raises difficult questions.
 Ownership of some things (votes, people, identities) is generally prohibited, as are certain contracts (slavery, murder-suicide pacts, anything entered into by children/the mentally ill).
-All of these decisions, and many more like them, will involve value judgments, historical path dependence, and sometimes arbitrary decisions.
-And they will all influence patterns of production, distribution and exchange.
+Political decisions about these issues, and many more like them, will involve value judgments, historical path dependence, and sometimes be somewhat arbitrary.
+And this will all influence patterns of production, distribution and exchange.
 There is no neutral ‘baseline’ distribution, and there is no way of keeping politics out of distribution.
 A similar argument can be made about individual choice.

 But if distribution results from voluntary actions, then what is the problem?